cl2638/GodotProject5PhysicsDemo/README.md

 This project demonstrates several interactive physics-based mechanics in Godot 4.4 using C# (Mono).
 The project includes:

 - **Chain/Rope Physics:** A rope (the strung together Godot face nodes) , made of multiple `ChainSegment` nodes connected with `PinJoint2D`.
 The rope swings realistically, especially at the bottom segments, and reacts to the player hitting it.
-  - *Note* The rope does not swing excessively when the player interacts; the top is pinned to keep the rope held up, however pinning the top chain segment resulted in less movement.
+  - *Note* The rope does not swing excessively when the player interacts; the top is pinned to keep the rope held up, however pinning the top chain segment resulted in less movement by Player interaction.
-              The rope does move with swinging increasing towards the bottom of the rope, however Player node collision doesn't cause swinging.
+              The rope does implement realisic swinging physics, increasing towards the bottom of the rope, however Player node collision doesn't result in extra swinging.

 - **Exploding Particles:** A `GpuParticles2D` node shows idle particles until the player collides with it.
 On collision, it explodes into a burst of particles, simulating an impact effect.